revivalizer/refonter/README.md

 3. The missing part: drawing code

    Refonter currently has no mechanism for drawing the triangles, you must provide that yourself.
 However, it's not complicated to do. refonter doesn't provide a mechanism for it, because there are many different ways to do it, and it must fit into your drawing pipeline.
-An example for OpenGL 3.3 is provided.
+An example for OpenGL 3.3 is provided here: https://gist.github.com/revivalizer/7937396

 Who wrote this?
 -----------------